TGIF (TV programming block): Special events

 On November 23, 1995, ABC scheduled a music special for The Beatles Anthology.
 To promote the special on the previous Friday (November 17), the respective opening theme songs for all of the TGIF sitcoms were replaced with Beatles songs, regardless of the individual shows' plot with the exception of Boy Meets World, which used a song by The Monkees as its theme that week (as the episode featured a guest appearance by the group's members).

 On May 9, 1997, TGIF aired special episodes of two series (one on its regular lineup and another normally scheduled on Sundays) as part of ABC's "3D Week", a week-long event (running from May 6 to May 12) intended to promote the two-part miniseries 20,000 Leagues Under the Sea (which aired on May 11 and 12) featuring special episodes of ABC shows incorporating 3D effects viewable with the aid of special glasses available at Wendy's restaurants.
 (Boy Meets World, Sabrina, the Teenage Witch and Step by Step, the latter of which ironically was preempted, did not feature episodes utilizing the 3D gimmick.)
 Hosted by Brandon Call and Jason Marsden (as their Step by Step characters J.T.
-Lambert and Rich Halke), it featured the eighth season finale of Family Matters ("A Pirate's Life For Me", also the last new episode to air on ABC due to the show's planned move to CBS for the 1997–98 season) and a new episode of America’s Funniest Home Videos at 9:30 p.m.
+Lambert and Rich Halke), it featured the eighth-season finale of Family Matters ("A Pirate's Life For Me", also the last new episode to air on ABC due to the show's then-recently announced move to CBS for the 1997–98 season) and a new episode of America’s Funniest Home Videos at 9:30 p.m.
 ET, which was original host Bob Saget's penultimate episode and featured appearances by most of his former Full House castmates, sans the Olsen Twins.
-(Saget's final episode as host, the $100,000 eighth season finale, aired nine days later on May 18.)
+(Saget's final episode as host, the $100,000 eighth-season finale, aired nine days later on May 18.)